m6A modifications regulate intestinal immunity and rotavirus infection

 Request a detailed protocol

 Small intestines were excised and flushed thoroughly three times with PBS.
-They were turned inside out and cut into ~1 cm sections then transferred into RPMI with 2 mM EDTA, and shaken for 15 min at 37 °C. Supernatants were collected through a 100-mm cell strainer to get single-cell suspensions.
-Cells were collected as the IEC fraction which contains both epithelial cells (~90%) and lymphocytes (IEL, ~ 10%).
-Single-cell suspension was used for further analysis.
+They were turned inside out and cut into ~1 cm sections, then transferred into RPMI with 2 mM EDTA, and shaken for 15 min at 37 °C. Supernatants were collected through a 100-mm cell strainer to obtain single-cell suspensions.
+Cells were collected as an IEC fraction, which contains both epithelial cells (~90%) and lymphocytes (IEL, ~ 10%).
+The single-cell suspension was used for further analysis.

 RNA-Seq